dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-2.md

 In case you need the final code of the OTP input component as a reference, here's the [GitHub repository](https://github.com/dominicarrojado/react-typescript-otp-input).

-I'll be writing more of posts about "building your own components in React and TypeScript with tests" so stay stuned and come back again to my blog to check out what's new.
+I'll be writing more posts about "building your own components in React and TypeScript with tests".
+So stay tuned and come back again to my blog to check out what's new.

 Cheers ~